krugvs/JavaDepartmentsWebApp/README.md

 ##Known issues

-* There is not any validations, need to input correct data in appropriate formats
+* There are no validations, there is a need to input correct data in appropriate formats
-* There is not validation for salary and corresponding positions
+* There is no validation for salary and corresponding positions
 * There are CSRF or XSS vulnerabilities
-* There is Employee delete function is using GET method instead POST
+* There is Employee delete function, it is using GET method instead POST